Business tips

 Legacy beyond automobiles

 Henry Ford didn’t just change the way cars were made—he changed the way people lived and worked.
-He shaped modern labor practices, manufacturing, and even the global economy.
+He shaped modern labor practices, manufacturing, and even the global economy, especially during and after the world war .

 A historical photograph depicting a large group of job seekers gathered outside the Highland Park Plant